SimonKohl/lasagne_visualizer/README.rst

      :alt: Updates

-A tiny package to enable live-visualization of weight learning using lasagne models in ipython notebook.
+A small python package that lets you have a glimpse at the inner workings of your deep lasagne architectures.
+    Using ipython notebook you can now live-monitor the weight learning of your models, or just save the generated visualizations when running command line python scripts.

 * Free software: MIT license